Asthma

 How Do Doctors Diagnose Nasal Polyps?

-Your doctor can make a diagnosis by asking questions about your health and symptoms and doing a physical exam.
+Your doctor can make a diagnosis by asking questions about your medical and family history, your specific symptoms and doing a physical exam.
 This may include an exam of your nose with the help of a lighted instrument.
 Your doctor may also run other tests, such as:

-• Nasal endoscopy (a scope up your nose)
+• Nasal endoscopy (a scope or narrow tube with tiny camera up your nose)

-• Imaging scans (CT or MRI scans – plain X-rays of the sinuses are not recommended)
+• Imaging scans of the sinuses (a sinus CT scan is ideal, if possible – X-rays of the sinuses are not generally recommended)

-• Rarely, assessment of airflow and biopsies of the sinuses
+• Rarely, a look at airflow and biopsies of the sinuses

 If you have nasal polyps, you may see a team of doctors.
 They can include: